By Guest Contributor Craig Bulow

 You could go together into a forest to learn about different plants and animals, for example.
 Or find a meditation retreat in a natural setting, perhaps.
 Maybe you could take everyone to help out at a sanctuary together or even learn how to tend to a colony of bees!

 Whatever you decide to do, it can be helpful to do it in a natural outdoor setting and have a social element that will aid team building.
 This helps to keep people socially distanced where necessary, improve working relationships, reconnect staff with each other and with nature, and demonstrates that you are invested in your staff and their wellbeing.

 As a business owner or office manager, it will be incredibly important to ensure that the transition back to office working is as smooth as possible.
 Without careful consideration and management, the reintroduction of office working is likely to cause stress and anxiety, impacting working relationships, efficiency and wellbeing.

 Consider what your team members may respond to positively, and help them reconnect on a personal level.
 By doing so you’ll help to enhance the sense of wellbeing and loyalty of your staff, creating a healthier working environment in your office.

 ABOUT THE AUTHOR

-Craig Bulow is the founder of Corporate Away Days, a corporate wellbeing events company delivering engaging, inspiring and exciting events focussed on Wellbeing and Reward activities.
+Craig Bulow is the founder of the Away Days Group.
+Corporate Away Days are a corporate wellbeing events company delivering engaging, inspiring and exciting events focussed on Mindfulness / Wellbeing and Reward / Recognition activities.
 Corporate Away Days also creates, designs and builds corporate wellbeing policies and provides leading experts for interactive workshops, seminars and talks on improving mental health and overall wellbeing.